Amateur Radio Emergency Service (ARES)

 Every certified Radio Amateur, whether or not a member of RAC or any other local or regional organization, is eligible for membership in the Amateur Radio Emergency Service (ARES).
 The only qualification is a sincere desire to serve.
 The possession of emergency-powered equipment is desirable but not a requirement.

-Any and all use of the RAC Amateur Emergency Service & Design trademark requires a call sign or permission from Radio Amateurs of Canada Incorporated.
+Any and all use of the RAC Amateur Emergency Service & Design trademark requires a call sign or permission from Radio Amateurs of Canada, Inc.

-Please select the applicable Section Manager (province or territory) from the contact form link at the bottom of the ARES information page.
+Please select the applicable Section Manager (province or territory) from the link at the bottom of the ARES information page.

 Please contact the webmaster to obtain access to post monthly reports (blog format) for your section.